cl91/NeptuneOS/docs/Developer-Guide.md

 simplications can be achieved in terms of file system driver writing, especially in terms of caching and synchronization.

-Cache manager: in Windows/ReactOS architecture, file system drivers must work together with the NT cache manager in the NT Executive in a complicated manner to implement caching for the system.
+Cache manager: in the Windows NT architecture, file system drivers must work together with the NT cache manager in the NT Executive in a complicated manner to implement caching for the system.
 In Neptune OS the file system drivers act exclusively as clients to the cache manager.
 Typically only when the file system driver accesses the